puppetlabs/cpp-pcp-client/README.md

 The DataContainer's constructor can throw the following exception:

- - parse_error - This error is thrown when invalid JSON is passed to the constructor.
+ - data_parse_error - This error is thrown when invalid JSON is passed to the constructor.

 The following calls to the _get_ method will retrieve values from the DataContainer.